 Again, not all gamblers are narcissistic, as narcissistic people tend to be risk-takers and need the excitement of gambling.
 As they go after the wins, and feel the losses, it can make them irritable and restless, also turning to more lying about the amount of money they spend, some will lose everything of theirs and everything of yours.

 Narcissism and sex.

 Sex to a narcissist is all about power and control.
 To feel dominant and superior, they use it to feel good about themselves.

 They use sex to hook you in at the beginning, and some will also use it against you during the relationship.

 Most people will say sex with a narcissist was extremely good, not all.

-They like the chase, and they like to break down peoples boundaries, they tend to make sex more intense than intimacy.
-As the lack of empathy and caring is missing, they can not connect on an intimate level, so connect more on an emotional level.
+Narcissists like the chase, they like to break down peoples boundaries.
+They tend to make sex more intense than intimacy.
+As the lack of empathy and care is missing, they can not connect on an intimate level, more a manipulation method to gain leverage.

 Not all narcissist people are sex addicts, and not all sex addicts are narcissistic.

 If you’re in or have been in an abusive relationship, it’s time to either get out safely or stay out safely.
 Unfortunately, most of us can not help those with addictions, they need to want to change genuinely, and they need professional help.
 You have most likely tried to help.
 Just to get hurt.
 It’s time to look after yourself and know your boundaries in future relationships of what you will and will not accept from others.